phamcongthuy/challenge/rules.markdown

 Your application goes through a moderation process, and will show up on the site if it is approved.
 If we have questions about your application, we will be in touch.

 Check out the [LA2050 Goals](https://la2050.org/goals), the [LA2050 Report](https://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432), and our most recent [metrics update](https://la2050.s3-us-west-1.amazonaws.com/reports/13/pdfs/FINALDRAFT_OCT24.pdf?1508955187) for additional information.

+### Send us your questions!

+If you have any questions that aren’t answered on this page, please send us an email at [connect@la2050.org](mailto:connect@la2050.org).